arro-av/progress_app/README.md

 # Progress v0.1 (MVP)

 My personal gamified productivity app.
 Allows for tracking habits, projects, ideas, tags and much more.
+I am already using it for a while and i love it!

+However it might still be confusing for users who don't know whats going on under the hood.
+Will add improvements with time.
+(btw.
+Editing mode is hidden -> hit e on keyboard lol)

 ---